insin/newforms/docs/forms_api.rst

       which are pending async validation, and to the end of the form if its ``clean(callback)`` method is pending async validation.

+   .. deprecated:: 0.10
+      Default rendering methods are deprecated in favour of providing :doc:`react_components` for default rendering.

    .. js:function:: BaseForm#render()

       Default rendering method, which calls :js:func:`BaseForm#asTable`

       .. versionadded:: 0.5

+      .. deprecated:: 0.10

    .. js:function:: BaseForm#asTable()